aftershootco/AfterShoot/CoverLetter.md

 It filters out the potentially bad pictures and recommends improvements that can be made to them.
 The recommendation engine has been trained on pictures captured by a variety of sources ranging from professionals to hobbyist photographers and various photography techniques like **Rule of Thirds, Rule of Depth** and the **Golden Ratio** to identify an aesthetically pleasing image from a bad one.

-Aftershoot can also scan the photos in your gallery to help clear the clutter and help you manage your storage efficiently.
+Aftershoot also packages a DeClutter module that can analyze and filter bad photos from your gallery which allows you to manage your storage efficiently.

 Google's services I plan on using :

 1. AutoML Vision Edge for training models to detect potentially bad and good pictures.
-2. Tensorflow to train the model to take parameters for a bad picture and suggest potential fixes.
+2. Tensorflow Lite to train a custom model that takes parameters for a bad picture and suggests potential fixes.
-3. Firebase MLKit to serve these models and run them locally on the device.
+3. Firebase MLKit for hosting these models and running them locally.
 4. Firebase for tracking app quality.

 ## Tell us how you plan on bringing it to life